MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 ./execute.sh poll
 ```

-You may get none, one or many notifications based on your current date and time, or if there is any match in progress.
+You may get none, one, or many notifications based on your current date and time.
+It all depends if there is any match in progress.

-It's also up to the players to score a goal in the same time that you are testing this, so not much you can do from your side at this point...
+It's also up to the players to score a goal in the same time that you are testing this.

+Not much you can do about this...

 Let's move to the next step and add the poll script to our crontab.

-## Make our script easier to install on local laptop
+## Make our script easier to install on your laptop

-To make our lives easier, let's just encapsulate the logic of installing and removing the script in one single file.
+To make our lives easier, let's encapsulate the logic of installing and removing the script in one single file.

 Just create a `./src/install.py` and add this to it: